-The instructor needs to give an overview of word processor.

-Details of the four tasks and features that would be covered Using word - Accessing, overview of toolbars, saving files, Using help and resources, rulers, format painter.
+Word Orientation: The instr uctor needs to give an overview of word processor.
+Details of of the four tasks and features that would be covered Using word - Accessing, overview of toolbars, saving files, Using help and resources, rulers, format painter.

-overviev v of toolbars, saving files, Using help and resources, rulers, format painter.
 1. Using word to create Resume Features to be covered: - Formatting Fonts in word, Drop Cap in word, Applying Text effects, Using Character Spacing, Borders and Colors, Inserting Header and Footer, Using Date and Time option in Word.
 2. Creating an Assignment Features to be covered: - Formatting Styles, Inserting table, Bullets and Numbering, Changing Text Direction, Cell alignment, Footnote, Hyperlink, Symbols, Spell Check, Track Changes.
 3. Creating a Newsletter Features to be covered :- Table of Content, Newspaper columns, Images from files and clipart, Drawing toolbar and Word Art, Formatting Images, Textboxes and Paragraphs 4.
 Creating a Feedback form Features to be covered :- Forms, Text Fields, Inserting objects, Mail Merge in Word.
+Excel O rientation: The instr ructor needs to tell the importance of Excel as a Spreadsheet tool, give the details of the four tasks and features that would be covered Excel - Accessing, overview of toolbars, saving excel files, 1.
+Creating a Scheduler